 After distillation, vodka may be filtered, often through charcoal.
 The best part about vodka is that it is ready to drink right away.
 But it is cut with water from still strength to bottling proof, which is at 40% alcohol by volume or 80 proof.

 What does vodka taste like?

-Vodka has a neutral taste – it doesn’t have a distinct taste, which can be attributed to water.
+Vodka has a neutral taste – it does not have a distinct flavor attributed to water.
 At times, mountain spring water or other ultra-clean sources are used to create smooth vodka.
 This aspect is crucial to the distillation and bottling process.
 The flavor of vodka is subtle and often like a clear grain.
 If you taste enough vodka of a great variety, you will begin to pick up the differences.
-Some vodka have an oily, silky texture with a bit of sweetness, while others are clean and watery and have a medicinal finish.
+Some vodka has an oily, silky texture with a bit of sweetness, while others are clean and watery and have a medicinal finish.
 It depends on how it feels on the tongue, which is known as mouthfeel.

 What are its flavors?

 Popular flavors of vodka include citrus and vanilla.
-All types of berries, as well as melon, pineapple, pomegranate, and other types of fruits, are used to flavor vodkas as well.
-Some flavored vodkas are produced using the traditional infusion method of steeping ingredients like fresh fruits and herbs in a finished vodka.
+All types of berries, as well as melon, pineapple, pomegranate, and other fruits, are used to flavor vodkas as well.
+Some flavored vodkas get produced using the traditional infusion method of steeping ingredients like fresh fruits and herbs in a finished vodka.

 How to enjoy vodka?

-Ready to buy some amazing vodka from collection?
+Ready to buy some amazing vodka from the collection?
 Go right ahead!